Sacks of dice with fair totals: Guide to the constructions and roster of fair sacks with total .

-Any fair sack $\SS$ yields on ordered factorization $\aa_\SS$ of the same size by taking $a_h$ to be the number of non-zero coefficients of $\dd_h(x)$.
-In (\ref{factortplus1}), the equation holds because each side counts the number of non-zero terms $p(\jj)$ in (\ref{prodequation}) and the inequalities hold by Remark~\ref{semifairem}.
-We immediately get the last statement of~\cite{GasarchKruskal}*{Corollary~9}: for $t+1$ prime, the only fair sack is a single fair $t$-die.
+We start by noting that the Gasarch--Kruskal Theorem implies that any fair sack $\SS$ yields an \emph{unordered} factorization $\aa$ of length equal to the order of $\SS$ by taking $a_h$ to be the number of nonzero coefficients of $\dd_h(x)$.
+In (\ref{factortplus1}), the equation holds because each side counts the number of nonzero terms $p(\jj)$ in (\ref{prodequation}) and the inequalities on the $a_h$ hold by Remark~\ref{semifairem}.\ref{sfa}.
+We immediately get the last statement of~\cite[Corollary~9]{GasarchKruskal}: for $t$ prime, the only fair sack is a single fair $t$-die.
+Simply put, ``fair sacks give unordered factorizations.''

-We can simplify this idea as ``fair sacks give ordered factorizations''.
-In other words, there is a function from fair sacks to factorizations.
-The first step in our construction of fair sacks is to show that this map is surjective: that is, ``ordered factorizations give fair sacks''.
-In fact, we do a bit more in Corollary~\ref{sacksection}.
-While the map from fair sacks to factorizations is not injective, the Corollary constructs a section.
-That is, from each factorization $\aa$ we construct a factorization sack and show that it is fair.
-Then in Proposition~\ref{mainconstruction}, we give a more general construction of fair sacks that uses an ancillary partition.
-In \sect{maintheorems}, we show that every fair sack arises from the construction for a canonical factorization and partition.